platomo/composite-action-template/README.md

 ```

 ## Workflow Steps
+List the steps for that the workflow does
+Example:

 Install pypa/build: Installs the build package, required for building the Python package.
 Build Wheel and Source Tarball: Builds the package and creates both .whl and .tar.gz files in the dist/ folder.